caltechlibrary/RDMworkbook/README.md

 ### Licensed under a CC BY-NC license

-This is the bookdown version of the RDM Workbook, containing the following sections:
+This is the bookdown version of the RDM Workbook (version 1), containing the following sections:

 1. Introduction
-2. Data Management Plans
-3. Documentation
+2. Documentation
-4. File Organization and Naming
+3. File Organization and Naming
-5. [Sensitive Data]
-6. Storage and Backups
+4. Storage and Backups
+5. Data Management Plans
-7. Data Sharing
+6. Data Sharing
-8. Project Wrap Up
+7. Project Wrap Up